mlemgroup/mlem-stats/README.md

+> [!note]
+> This project is now redundant.
+Older versions of Mlem would fetch data from files in this GitHub repo, which were routinely updated by a GitHub action.
+Newer versions of Mlem make REST requests to our [backend server](https://github.com/mlemgroup/mlem-backend) instead.

 A script that fetches instance data from https://data.lemmyverse.net/ and proccesses it into JSON files stored under the `output` directory.
 The script is executed every 24h by a Github Action.
 The Mlem client fetches the JSON files from the repo to display in-app data.

 # Data Schema